SoftwareEngineeringTeam3/Corona-Vaccine-Community/README.md

 **participating actors:**

-Initiated by Vaccination Completion Person
+Initiated by Vaccination Officials

 communicates with Vaccination Expectation Person, Medical Advisor

 **flow of events:**

-1. Vaccination Completion Person activates "share experience and information" through CVC.
+1. Vaccination Officials activates "share experience and information" through CVC.

    1-1.
-CVC recives the form submitted by Vaccination Completion Person and provides a community environment.
+CVC receives the form submitted by Vaccination Officials and provides a community environment.

 2. Vaccination Expectation Person participate in the community provided by CVC.

-**Entry condition:** vaccination Completion Person **** has completed the vaccination certification.
+**Entry condition:** Vaccination Officials **** has completed the vaccination certification.

 **Exit condition:** Vaccination Expectation Person get the information they need.